YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/10.stretch_buster_migration/stretch_buster_migration.md

 ### From the command line

-After upgrading to 3.8.5.x, run :
+After upgrading to 3.8.5.x, run:

 ```bash
 sudo yunohost tools migrations migrate